robinspollak/what-is-a-DSL/README.md

 give us some shared terminology for talking about DSLs and their implementations.
 Then you'll find a DSL "in the wild" and describe its design and implementation using terminology from the reading.
-Finally, you'll write a program in a cool DSL: ContextFree.
+Finally, you'll write a program in an interesting DSL: ContextFree.

 After this assignment, you should be able to: